bouncychu/odin-rps/README.md

-# odin-rps
+# top-rock-paper-scissors
-Rock Paper Scissors Game project with UI
+Foundation lesson for rock paper scissors game project for the Odin Project course